Horticulture

 • Work has started on the preparation of several training aids, including video training modules, protocol manuals and online presentations.
 Although satisfactory as an interim measure, online training alone will not be sufficient to provide partners with a full understanding of the techniques involved in coconut In vitro biology, and hands-on-training would still need to be delivered in year-2 and/or year-3, after travel restrictions have been lifted.
 To move along more rapidly with the preparation of the training aids, appropriate budget variations were proposed and acted on, appointing Dr Adkins on an ACIAR-funded P/T position for 6 months from June 1, 2021, to help work on the development of the training aids.

-• Video training aids for extraction of coconut embryos and shipment of cultures is also underway at CePaCT to complement the materials being produced by UQ.
+• Video training aids for the extraction of coconut embryos and shipment of cultures are also underway at CePaCT to complement the materials being produced by UQ.